 Are you by now organizing your files and assets properly, you should be renaming your file and building an organized archive and file structure as outlined in the photography sessions in the first week.
 This is critically important and will ensure you don’t lose data and have problems editing your first independent video.
 Please watch MMT’s video editing section and start with the first video called ‘Organising Assets’ Watch all of the videos on this page except for the last one on Time-lapses to brush up on editing and exporting practice.
 For those who need more help with subtitles, you can learn how to do that there too.

-Assesment / Critique Checklist
+Assessment / Critique Checklist

 - Your video is 2-3 minutes long

-- Your video is suitable for the target publication – AJ+
+- Your video is suitable for the target publication – AJ+ (who is your audience?)

-- Your video has a clear focus
+- Your video has a clear focus within one of the 2 news issues

 - The story answers essential WWWWW+H questions relevant to the focus